-UPDATE: Hilo man, Virginia man die following head-on collision on Daniel K. Inouye Highway
+UPDATE: Hawai‘i Island police ID second victim in fatal head-on collision on Daniel K. Inouye Highway

-Hawai‘i Police Department South Hilo Patrol officers, along with personnel from Hawai‘i Fire Department and Pōhakuloa Fire and Emergency Services, responded at about 11 a.m.
-Tuesday to a report of the head-on collision between a sedan and multi-purpose vehicle.
+Hawai‘i Police Department South Hilo Patrol officers, along with personnel from Hawai‘i Fire Department and Pōhakuloa Fire and Emergency Services, responded to the crash at about 11 a.m.
+Tuesday, a report of the head-on collision between a sedan and a multi-purpose vehicle.

 Police determined a Hilo-bound 2011 Toyota Corolla 4-door sedan was attempting to pass a vehicle ahead of it and struck a Kona-bound 2016 Hyundai Tucson multi-purpose vehicle head-on.

-Medical personnel upon their arrival immediately began life-saving measures on the 34-year-old Virginia man who was driving the Hyundai truck, but their efforts were unsuccessful as the man succumbed to his injuries and pronounced dead at 11:38 a.m.
+Medical personnel, upon their arrival, immediately began life-saving measures on the 34-year-old Virginia man, later identified as Winston, who was driving the Hyundai truck, but their efforts were unsuccessful as the man succumbed to his injuries and was pronounced dead at 11:38 a.m.

-The 70-year-old man driving the Toyota sedan, identified as Todd Matsushita of Hilo, was located unresponsive at the scene.
+The 70-year-old man, later identified as Matsushita, was driving the Toyota sedan.
+He was located unresponsive at the scene.

 Matsushita was transported to Hilo Benioff Medical Center, where he was pronounced dead at 12:28 p.m.